c0mmando/hackliberty.org-legal/code-of-conduct.md

 -  **Be friendly and patient**
 -  **Treat each other with dignity and respect**
 -  **Agree to disagree if a discussion is no longer productive**
-- **Foster an evironment of information sharing and collaboration**
+- **Foster an environment of information sharing and collaboration**

 ## Definitions